 4. Can I request a camp?

 Yes.
-Amici strives to honour requests, but cannot guarantee placement in a specific camp or session.
+Amici strives to honour requests, but cannot guarantee placement in any specific camp or session.
 If we are not able to meet a request, we will suggest other camp options.

-5. What if the camp I want my child to go to does not appear on Amici’s list of partner camps?
+5. What if our preferred camp doesn't appear on Amici’s list of partner camps?

 6. My child requires additional support to attend camp.
 Can we still apply for funding?

 Please click here for more information on the application process for campers requiring additional support.
-Amici currently partners with several camps that can offer additional support to campers, including Camp Awakening, Camp Kennebec, Camp Kirk and Camp Winston.
+Amici currently partners with several camps that can offer additional support to campers, including Camp Awakening, Camp Kennebec, Camp Kirk, Camp Kodiac, Camp Winston, and Camp Maple Leaf.

 7. When are application deadlines?

-Amici considers applications on a first-come, first-served basis, so the sooner a family sends in their application, the better.
-Amici recommends that families have their new camper application in before the end of January to be considered for the upcoming summer.
+Amici applications for both new and returning campers are available by the end of September for the upcoming summer.
+There is no application deadline, however, Amici considers applications on a first-come, first-served basis, so the sooner a full application is received, the better.
+Amici recommends that new camper application be received before the end of January to be considered for the upcoming summer.

 8. When will I know if my application is approved?

-The cost of camp is jointly covered by Amici, and the partner camp but also by the family through our Family Contribution Fee.
+The cost of camp is jointly covered by Amici and the partner camp, but also by the family through our Camper Contribution Fee.
 The fee is assessed based on a family’s total income, the number of people in a family’s household, exceptional expenses and geographic location.
 The minimum fee is $75 per child.
-Amici informs families of the amount of their Family Contribution Fee once the application has been approved.
+Amici informs families of the amount of their Camper Contribution Fee once their application has been approved.

 10. What other costs are involved with sending a child to camp through Amici?